doriantaylor/rb-forget-passwords/README.md

 # this is whatever you want to lock down
 <Location /protected>
-  # unfortunately mod_authnz_fcgi doesn't let you have blank default user
+  # unfortunately mod_authnz_fcgi won't let you have a blank default user
   AuthnzFcgiCheckAuthnProvider LazyAuth Authoritative On RequireBasicAuth Off UserExpr "%{reqenv:FCGI-USER}" DefaultUser nobody
   <RequireAll>
     Require valid-user